spirosdio/MarketingBotPython/README.md

 ## Technologies and Tools

 - **Webhooks**: Used for communication with messaging platforms (e.g., Facebook Messenger API).
+TBD

 ## Deployment

 1. Deployable on a PaaS provider like Heroku or AWS Lambda (serverless).
 2. Can also run on a development machine for testing purposes.
-3. Use containers to create deployable images.
+3. Aim to use containers to create deployable images.

-## Pair Programming Interview

-- During the interview, demonstrate the basic requirements mentioned above.
-- Be prepared to discuss architecture choices made while building the bot.

-## Documentation

-- [Facebook Messenger API Documentation](https://developers.facebook.com/docs/messenger-platform) can provide inspiration for message structure and interactions.

 ## Getting Started